 It has been shown to stimulate the thyroid, which may be useful for those with hypothyroidism.
 Both animal and human studies have found similar promising results in this context.
 Some doctors will suggest Ashwagandha alongside thyroid medication for hypothyroidism, so check with your doctor if you are interested in this herb as a complementary therapy.
-It is part of an excellent blend of nutrients and herbs in the product ThyroFem.
 Because it is stimulating to the thyroid, those with hyperthyroidism should avoid this herb.

 This herb is excellent for dysmenorrhea (painful menstruation) when combined with Black Cohosh (Cimicifuga racemosa).

 Indigenous African peoples use it to tone the uterus for those who have recurrent miscarriages.

 The reports are in; many people find that Ashwagandha makes them feel a little frisky.
 So if you are experiencing a lack of interest in bed and you have been suffering from the trying to conceive blues, you may want to give this herb a try.

 Tincture: 30-40 drops, 3 times a day

 Capsules: One 400-500mg capsule, 2 times per day